(The Conversation is an independent and nonprofit source of news, analysis and commentary from academic experts, distributed by The Associated Press.)

 Getting hospital administrators to understand the importance of cybersecurity is fairly straightforward: They told us they’re worried about costs, institutional reputation and regulatory penalties.
 Getting medical staff on board can be much more difficult: They said they’re focused on patient care and don’t have time to worry about cybersecurity.

 People typically treat cybersecurity protections as secondary to what they’re trying to get done.
-One person we interviewed described why some staff committed the cardinal cybersecurity sin of sharing a password:
+One person we interviewed described why some staff committed the cardinal cybersecurity sin of sharing a password:“To use an ultrasound machine [you need a password, which] has to change every 90 days.
+[Staff] just want to use the ultrasound machine.
+It’s not holding a lot of patient data … so they create a shared login so that they can provide patient care.”

 The needs can vary widely across a hospital, in ways that can be surprising – such as access to sites likely to carry malicious software.
-A chief information officer at a research hospital told us,
+A chief information officer at a research hospital told us,“I personally believe that hardcore pornography has no purpose on hospital supported devices.
+What did I do five years ago?
+I put up internet content filters that prevented people from navigating to pornography.
+Within five minutes, the director of psychiatry calls to tell me that we have a grant to study pornography in a medical context [so we had to modify our filters].”

 These experiences are why we concluded that budget limitations are not as crucial to hospital cybersecurity as employee involvement.
 A hospital can buy as many pieces of hardware and software as it wants.
 If workers aren’t following organizational procedures, the technology won’t keep hospitals safe.
 Our research suggests that cybersecurity is as much about managing people as it is about technology.